Back to Customer Stories

 5. Record citation URLs and context

 Log the exact URLs cited, not only the domain.
 Note how Perplexity uses the content and which formats show up most often.
+This data feeds directly into your Perplexity SEO strategy by revealing which page formats and structures earn citations.

 Types of queries to test for AI Search visibility